Nepal & Bhutan Journey

 Enjoy a free day in Kathmandu.
 You may like to explore the Thamel Market, perusing the eclectic shops and stopping for tea and people-watching.
 A language, craft or cooking class at Seven Women, a local social enterprise, is also a wonderful way to understand more about Nepal and its people.
 Your leader can make recommendations to suit your interests or assist you in arranging any sightseeing you might wish to do today.
 (B)

 This morning board a short flight to Bhutan, you will be unescorted on this flight.
 Ask to sit on the left-hand side of the plane for the best views of the Himalayas.
 After arriving at Paro Airport and making your way through immigration and customs formalities, you will be greeted by your guide and driver and warmly welcomed to the enchanting Land of the Thunder Dragon.
 Drive alongside mountains, rivers, and fields of red rice to Thimphu, Bhutan's capital city.
 If you arrive in the morning, you'll have lunch and then head out for some sightseeing.
 Stop in at the Nado Poizokhang Incense Factory, Bhutan’s most famous traditional incense maker, as well as the colourful Gagyel Lhundrup Weaving Centre.
 If you arrive in the afternoon, you'll meet the rest of your group in the evening for a welcome meeting before heading out together for dinner.
 Take an evening wander through the fascinating streets of Thimphu, the world’s only capital city without a traffic light!
-(B/L/D)
+(L/D)

-Today begins with a pleasant walk that meanders gently up the valley through paddy fields, pristine woodlands, and a Tibetan village, a trail that continues uphill (1 hour) to the Cheri Dorji Dhen monastery – built in 1620 by Shabdrung, the first ruler of Bhutan.
+Today begins with a hike that journeys up the valley through paddy fields, pristine woodlands, and a Tibetan village, a trail that continues uphill (1 hour) to the Cheri Dorji Dhen monastery – built in 1620 by Shabdrung, the first ruler of Bhutan.
 Back in Thimphu, stop to enjoy the incredible views from the Buddha Dordenma before visiting Simply Bhutan, a living museum where you can explore the traditional homes and lifestyles of the Bhutanese.
 You may like to try your hand at archery, Bhutan's national sport.
 Stop by the National Memorial Chorten – many Thimphu residents consider this to be the heart and soul of the city and gather here every day to pray and walk clockwise around the chorten.
 Afterward, visit a local institute where students become masters of Bhutan's 13 national arts and crafts - from carpentry and masonry to paper making and embroidery.
 The incredible National Textile Museum is a great way to learn more about the history of craft in Bhutan and if you’re in the mood for a spot of shopping, the National Handicrafts Emporium offers high-quality traditional goods and a small family-run enterprise that manufactures paper and paper products using traditional methods.
 (B/L/D)

 This morning, drive to Punakha – the ancient winter capital of Bhutan.
 Stop at Dochula Pass for a breathtaking view of the eastern Himalayas, including Bhutan's highest mountain, the majestic Gangkhar Puensum.
 Continue the journey before taking another break.
-Enjoy a short walk to visit Chimi Lhakhang, a fertility temple built in 1499 by lama Ngawang Chogyel.
+Enjoy an optional short walk to visit Chimi Lhakhang, a fertility temple built in 1499 by lama Ngawang Chogyel.
 Arrive in Punakha for a good night’s rest before another day of exploration tomorrow.
 (B/L/D)

 After breakfast we head out on a short hike (1.5 hours) to Khamsum Yulley Monastery – an elaborately decorated chorten, built to ward off evil spirits and bring peace and harmony to all living things.
 As with many monasteries in Bhutan, your leader may need to hunt around for the caretaker with the keys to have a look inside!
 Afterwards, head down to the convergence of the Pho Chu and Mo Chu Rivers, two of the main rivers of Bhutan, and admire breathtaking views of the majestic Punakha Dzong, the second oldest and second-largest Dzong in the country, as well as the cantilever bridge that spans across the river.
 Drive up to Sangchhen Dorji Lhuendrup Nunnery and take in the serenity and the views of this mountaintop site.
 Return to Punakha for the evening.
 (B/L/D)